Find Local Ingredients

 - Two course menu using at least 2 local ingredients and more if you can.

-- The menu must have a summer theme as the finals are in the summer.
-Try and use ingredients that are in season in May & June
+- The menu must have a summer theme as we hope to hold a final next summer.
+Try and use ingredients that are in season in June/July.

-- New for 2019 - the menu must include some kind of salad - a plant based dish with a dressing.
+- The menu must include some kind of salad - a plant based dish with a dressing.

 - There is 90 minutes to cook your 2 dishes and you should cook 2 portions of each dish.